 To identify personality type, the MBTI separates 16 different typologies, based on which side of each scale is dominant.
-A person who has a preference for Introversion, Sensing, Thinking, and Judging would be an ISTJ.
+So, a person who has a preference for Introversion, Sensing, Thinking, and Judging would be an ISTJ.
 A certain set of personal characteristics is associated with the ISTJ designation to describe what this person is like.

-There's no right or wrong type, and there are no combinations of types that are better or worse in business or in relationships.
+There's no right or wrong type, and there are no combinations of types that are "better" or "worse" in business or in relationships.
 Each type and each individual bring special gifts.
-And it's important to remember that even if you had 100 people with the same personality type, each would be different – due to genetics, experiences, interests, and other factors.
+And it's important to remember that, even if you had 100 people with the same personality type, each would be different – due to genetics, experiences, interests, and other factors.
 According to personality theory, however, they would have a significant amount in common.

-The purpose of learning about your personality type is to help you understand yourself better.
+The purpose of learning about your personality type is to help you to understand yourself better.
 When you know what motivates and energizes you, it helps you to seek opportunities that most suit the way you are.

 This insight also helps improve your relationships with others.
 The more you recognize your own tendencies, the better you're able to monitor and control your behavior around others.
 When you know the personality types of those around you, you can use that information to improve the way you work and communicate with each other.

 For example, Thinking people and Feeling people often have a hard time getting along.
 The Thinkers can't understand the need to agree, because they see debate as a healthy way to discover the truth.
 Feeling people, on the other hand, can't understand why someone would want to argue, because they're focused on getting along.
-As each becomes aware of the other's preference, they can build tolerance and understanding – and they may even be able to use their different personalities to find a balance, especially if they're working together on a team.
+As each becomes aware of the other's preference, they can build mutual acceptance and understanding – and they may even be able to use their different personalities to find a balance, especially if they're working together on a team.